Log on to HSBC Internet Banking

 Simply complete a Change of Regular Flexi-Contributions Instruction Form (INPA) and send it to us.

-You may request to withdraw your Flexi-Contributions up to four times a year, subject to a minimum of HKD5,000 for each withdrawal request.
+You may request to withdraw your Flexi-Contributions up to 12 times in a scheme financial period (from 1 July to 30 June each year), subject to a minimum of HKD5,000 per withdrawal.

 You need to complete a Flexi-Contributions Partial Withdrawal Request Form (INPD).
 There is no handling charge.
 Please follow the instructions and requirements stated on the form.